beyondwords-io/wordpress-plugin/readme.txt

 == Changelog ==

-= 4.5.1-rc1 =
+= 4.5.1 =

 Release date: 14th March 2024

 **Enhancements**

-* Make BeyondWords column in WP admin sortable.
+* Make the BeyondWords column in WP admin sortable.

 **Fixes**

-* Fix a critical JS error in Classic Editor that was occurring when API requests for languages and voices were failing.
-We now handle failed REST API calls and only render plugin components on the Post edit screens if the REST API creds have been validated.
+* We now only render plugin components on the Post edit screens if the REST API credentials have been validated.
+* Improved handling for REST API calls that fail while editing posts.
+This fixes the following issues:
+    * The block editor crashed if the API Key and/or Project ID had not been entered in the plugin settings.
+    * The block editor crashed if REST API calls failed for other reasons e.g. network problems.
+    * The classic editor would display empty select boxes for related failed API calls.
+* Removed a console log intended for debugging.

 = 4.5.0 =